 If the evidence artifact is blank, treat that row as unresolved.
 In these materials, state-by-state float and interest treatment stays in the unknown column.

 If your roadmap includes both consumer and contractor flows, split them into separate compliance tracks before you lock one shared account model.
-A single balance construct may look efficient early, but it can make controls, disclosures, and exception handling harder to defend later.
+One balance construct may look efficient early, but it can make controls, disclosures, and exception handling harder to defend later.
 At minimum, separate:

 Related: How to Pay Contractors in Vietnam: VietQR Napas and State Bank FX Rules for Platforms.

 If transit-only balances can meet your product goal, choose that path first.
-Once balances can accrue value, legal review, controls, and operating overhead can increase, so test assumptions before assuming upside.
+Once balances can accrue value, legal review, controls, and operating overhead can increase, so test assumptions before you assume upside.

 This is a launch decision, not a pricing toggle you can casually add later.
 In these materials, CFPB remittance context is concrete for consumer international electronic transfers.
 Exact EFTA, 12 CFR Part 1005, and state treatment for these wallet variants remain unresolved here and need case-specific review.